chec/commercejs-nextjs-demo-store/README.md

 # Example Store with Commerce.js and Next.js

-A high-fidelity fully-fledged eCommerce store built using Commerce.js and Next.js (an SSR app)
+A high-fidelity fully-fledged eCommerce store built using Commerce.js and Next.js (an SSR frameworked based on React)

 Checkout the live demo [here]()